55 Days at Peking: Filming

 Principal photography began on July 2, 1962.
 The film was shot on location in Las Matas.
 Three thousand extras were required, including 1,500 Chinese.
 There were estimated to be 300 adult Chinese people in Spain so the rest were imported from all over Europe, particularly London, Rome, Marseilles, and Lisbon.

 As production continued, Gardner became difficult during the shoot, often turning up late, disliking the script, and drinking heavily.
 One day, she walked off set claiming an extra had taken a photograph of her.
 Ultimately, the idea to write Gardner out of the film came from screenwriter Ben Barzman, who had rewritten El Cid.
 According to Heston, Yordan had written a death scene in which the Baroness dies of shrapnel wounds.
 By the time the scene was shot, Gardner struggled to remember her lines.
 Heston then suggested giving her lines to Paul Lukas, who was playing a physician.

-On September 11, 1962, Ray was hospitalized after having a heart attack.
+On September 11, 1962, Ray was hospitalized after suffering a heart attack.
 At this point, production had fallen six weeks behind schedule with Gardner's role being nearly complete, but significant scenes for Heston and Niven had yet to be shot.
 To replace him, Heston suggested Guy Green, who had previously directed him in Diamond Head (1963), to finish the remaining scenes between him and Gardner.
-Green subsequently left the production, and by October 1962, directorial duties were transferred to Andrew Marton, who was directing second unit.
+Green subsequently left the production, and by October 1962, directorial duties were transferred to Andrew Marton, who was directing the second unit.

 Marton reflected, "When I came onboard, I thought the picture was very shallow, just action, action, action and there was no meaning.
 I wrote a new beginning and a new ending and submitted them to management—who consisted of Bronston and Michael Wasynski ...
 Anyway, they said 'NO!' with a capital N, capital O. And I was very unhappy."
 Regardless, Marton invited director John Ford onto the set, who had advised him to shoot the sequences with no hesitation.
 Heston finished his scenes on October 20, 1962, for which he wrote in his journal, "What I have learned from this, I hope permanently, is never start a film without a good finished script."
 Principal photography ended on November 15, 1962.

 Release

-In May 1962, it was reported that Allied Artists, who had earlier distributed El Cid, had signed to distribute 55 Days in Peking in the United States.
-Bronston had raised the money by first pre-selling the film to distributors on the basis of the topic, and the involvement of Heston and Ray.

-On May 28, 1963, the film received a gala invitational premiere at the Beverly Theater.
+Allied Artists, who had earlier distributed El Cid, distributed 55 Days in Peking in the United States and Canada.
+In October 1963, Variety reported Allied Artists had invested $2.9 million in the advertising and distributing costs.
+On May 28, 1963, the film received a gala invitational premiere at the Beverly Theater in Los Angeles.

+Bronston funded the film's production by pre-selling the film to international distributors based on the project's title, and the involvement of Heston and Ray.
+In February 1962, Earl St. John announced that the Rank Organization would be putting up half the budget, which was then £2.5 million.
+Overseas, the Rank Organization distributed the film in the United Kingdom, Germany, Italy, Scandinavia, and the Far East.
+Columbia Pictures distributed the film in Australia.